Kolli Hills is the road with 70 hairpin turns

 How many bends are in Kolli Hills?

 The road is known as MDR181, also referred to as Kolli Hills Road and Kollimalai Ghat Road.
 It’s paved with some steep parts.
-Starting from Karavalli, at 238 meters above the sea level, the ascent is 20.4 km long via 70 hairpin turns, ending at 1.198 meters, at Solakkadu.
+Starting at Karavalli, at 238 meters above the sea level, the ascent is 20.4 km long via 70 hairpin turns, ending at 1.198 meters, at Solakkadu.
 The elevation gain is 960 meters, and the average gradient is 4.70%.